vstconsulting/polemarch/doc/restapi.rst

     }

    **Request JSON Object:**
-   request json fields same as in :http:get:`/api/v1/periodic-tasks/{id}/` .
+   request json fields are the same as in :http:get:`/api/v1/periodic-tasks/{id}/` .

 .. _templates: